JohnAlbin/chroma/docs/homepage.md

 Chroma is a Sass library that manages a project's color names, color variations, and color schemes.

+The code for Chroma is available on GitHub: https://github.com/JohnAlbin/chroma

 ## VERSION

 These docs are for Chroma 1.0.0.